Understandingvictor/ECOMMERCE-BACKEND/API DOCUMENTATION.md

-CART ENDPOINT - the admin views all carts the customers view thier cart ...........................................................
+CART ENDPOINT - the admin views all carts the customers view thier cart and be able to remove products from cart ...........................................................
     admin only must be logged in to view cart, customers can be guest or regular users (customers);